dd32/td-gh-ex/readme.txt

 = Does this theme support any plugins? =

-BasicStore is made for WooCommerce plugin, but you may use it for any WordPress website, even without using WooCommerce.
+Basic Store is made for WooCommerce plugin, but you may use it for any WordPress website, even without using WooCommerce.

 == Changelog ==

+= 1.1.0 - Jun 01 2017 =
+- The site header is covered by the admin bar.
+- PHP NOTICE: wp-content/themes/basicstore/inc/woocommerce.php:180 - Trying to get property of non-object
+- basicstore/woocommerce/single-product/add-to-cart/grouped.php version 3.0.3 is out of date.
+The core version is 3.0.7,
+- fixed layout issue on archive page
+- archive page - Fatal error: Call to a member function get_cart_url() on a non-object in wp-content/themes/basicstore/inc/woocommerce.php on line 89
+- Text domain changed from "basicstore" to "basicstore"
+- Theme URI is redirected, this is not allowed.
+- Missing singular placeholder, needed for some languages.
+- payments-methods.php Translation issue

-= 1.0 - Apr 18 2017 =
+= 1.0.0 - Apr 18 2017 =
 * Initial release